A visitor walks towards a yellow structure on a frozen lake

 Cruise down memory lane and explore all the exciting frozen fun from past years!

-Art Shanty Projects has since shifted lake sites and grown to become a (mostly) annual event.
-Attendance has risen from 5,000 in 2007 to more than 28,000 in 2022.
-The festival welcomes curious locals, regional artists, and visitors from beyond our borders to explore the “shanty village,” a one-of-a-kind art experience.
-Tens of thousands emerge to face subzero temperatures, deep snowfall, wind and even rain to experience this uniquely Minnesotan event.
+Art Shanty Projects has since shifted lake sites twice (White Bear Lake, Bdé Umáŋ / Lake Harriet) and grown to become an annual event.
+Attendance has risen from 5,000 in 2007 to more than 29,000 in 2025.
+The public program welcomes curious locals, regional artists, and visitors from beyond our borders to explore the shanty village, a one-of-a-kind art experience.
+Tens of thousands emerge to face subzero temperatures, deep snowfall, wind and even rain to experience this quintessential South Minneapolis event.

 2024